openego/eGon-data/CONTRIBUTING.rst

 * asking for reviewing specific aspects helps reviewers a lot to focus on the relevant parts
-* when multiple people are asked for a review it should avoided that they check/test the same things.
-Be even more specific what you expect from someone in particular
+* when multiple people are asked for a review it should be avoided that they check/test the same things.
+Be even more specific what you expect from someone in particular.

 What needs to be reviewed?